Home

 I bought this Study Bible because I had never heard of anything like it and it seemed it would be a great resource for helping me understand the many different places mentioned in the Bible.
 I was also hoping to see many great pictures of the relics of the past related to Christianity.
 I was thinking "this will be like buying a small museum in the form of a book.

-• Over 500 insightful and accessable articles, many including full-color photographs, covering the following five general categories:
+• Over 500 insightful and accessible articles, many including full-color photographs, covering the following six general categories:

 2. Cultural and Historic Notes